bely66/ML-v1/README.md

 Machine learning models
 I'm frequently updating this as i'm learning new **ML** techniques

-feel free to contribute or as for help
+feel free to contribute or ask for help